 Likewise, Mroz demonstrates shooting around cover with a laser.
 The demonstration clearly shows that there are times when the laser allows you to put rounds on target while exposing less of your head and body than with traditional aiming.

 Lasers for Defensive Handguns was created for the armed citizen, but much of the information is directly applicable to the patrol officer.
+I’ve talked about a number of tips & tricks for firearms training – many of which come from the non-police world.

 One law enforcement-specific argument I have heard against the use of laser aiming devices on duty guns is the laser is indistinguishable from the lasers emitted from Tasers.
-The fear is that officer could mix-up aiming devices and inadvertently use deadly force when none is justified.
+The fear is that the officer could mix-up aiming devices and inadvertently use deadly force when none is justified.

 I call BS on that one, as an officer should only shoot a suspect if it is reasonable for him or her to use deadly force.
 The presence of a laser from a Taser on the suspect will not suddenly cause the officer with the pistol to use deadly force because he was confused about aiming devices.

 Mroz addresses multiple lasers on a suspect in the video.
-Though he was not talking directly to police officers, his advise seems to apply just the same.
+Though he was not talking directly to police officers, his advice seems to apply just the same.
 If you and your partner both have a laser on the suspect and you are forced to shoot, does it really matter which laser is yours as long as both are on the suspect?

 Lasers for Defensive Handguns is but one video in the Armed Response video training series.
 There are currently ten videos in the series, with three more in production right now.